 It also worth noting that the national supervisory body will be legally entitled to see the personal data that you hold, so it is important that you ensure you have accurate records of all personal data.
 And even though GDPR no longer applies to UK businesses, the Information Commissioner’s Office (ICO) remains the relevant authority nationally.

 A fundamental step in complying with GDPR: understand what data you hold and what you must protect.

 There are parallels with this approach that will be familiar to anyone who has completed a full PCI DSS assessment.
 There will be a lot of upfront work in the first year, leading up to the initial assessment, but the following years should require much less effort as processes are embedded and become part of standard business-as-usual procedures.

-If businesses store information on children, then GDPR introduces additional controls and restrictions on the storage of such data.
+If businesses store information on children, then GDPR includes additional controls and restrictions on the storage of such data.
 It is essential that a company identifies this information and fully understands its responsibilities.

-If you are a public authority, or process significant amounts of personal data, then the organisation will need to appoint a data protection officer.
+If you are a public authority, or process significant amounts of personal data, then the organisation should appoint a data protection officer.

 The nature of GDPR and the potential implications of not complying with it means this will become an important and senior role within many organisations.
 However, given the expected demand for such personnel, recruiting a suitable candidate may not be a simple task.

 Other areas, such as breach notifications and the potential fines that can be faced, have been widely reported and should not be underestimated either.

 There is a lot to take in and further reading from sources such as the Information Commissioner’s Office (for UK businesses) and the European Commission for EU businesses.